ahoymarcus/nextjs-myjs-tech-blog/articles/javascript-trick-patterns-overview-2022-05-26.md

 ### The This Word

-The **this** keyword from the JavaScript environment is representative of some code being processed at runtime, and in fact, according to the [this - MDN Docs](https://developer.mozilla.org/pt-BR/docs/Web/JavaScript/Reference/Operators/this), the **this** word from JavaScript would behave a little bit different from its counterparts in some other programming languages.
+The **this** keyword from the JavaScript environment is representative of some code being processed at runtime, and in fact, according to the article [this](https://developer.mozilla.org/pt-BR/docs/Web/JavaScript/Reference/Operators/this) from the MDN Docs, the **this** word in JavaScript behaves a little bit different from its counterparts in some other programming languages.

 And the MDN article also points that even within the JavaScript environment there will be differences in its use wheter the code would be running at **strict mode** or not.